YIZHE12/DataScienceMakeEasy/README.md

-# Machine Learning Make Easy
+# Data Science Make Easy
 ## The purpose of this github repo is to put some basic topics in data science together

 ### Data Hanlding